-On November 3, 2021, the Company consummated the Merger.
+On November 3, 2021, the Company consummated a business combination with Legacy Aurora pursuant to the terms of the Merger Agreement.

 The Merger was accounted for as a reverse recapitalization.
 Under this method of accounting, Legacy Aurora was treated as the acquirer while the Company was treated as the acquired company for financial statement reporting purposes.
-The Merger provided an increase in cash and cash equivalents of \$1,134 million including \$1,000 million in proceeds from the private investment in the PIPE Investment.
+The Merger provided an increase in cash and cash equivalents of \$1,134 million including \$1,000 million in proceeds from the private investment in public equity ("PIPE") transaction that was consummated with the Merger.
 Transaction costs incurred by both parties to the Merger totaled \$88 million.